 The timing and availability of college placement exams varies by college.
 Prospective running start students should contact their college of choice to set up the exam.

-Mrs. Lee will scan a copy of your transcript and/or test scores to the college once the application has been completed.
+Mrs. Lee will send a copy of your transcript and/or test scores to the college once the application has been completed.

 A student may be enrolled for a maximum 1.0 FTE (Full Time Enrollment) for each quarter.
 This includes the combined number of high school and college courses taken each term.